 The trails around Crested Butte are mainly on US Forest Service land, which currently allows e-bikes on all motorized trails.
+E-bikes are not permitted on non-motorized trails in the Gunnison National Forest.
 Read below for some great ride options we have put together for e-bikes!
-We recommend downloading theto help you navigate motorized trails.

 The Deli Trail